 The support chips brought a lot of function to the IBM PC.
 DMA speeds up the

-I/O performance by relieving the processor of transferring the data between memory
+I/O performance by relieving the processor of transferring the data between

-transfers data.
+while the disk transfers data.
 This feature enhanced the system's convenience

 and utility.
 We also used DMA for memory refresh, since it already had the

 control logic to request the bus and provide addresses to memory.

 Being able to type ahead also requires keyboard interrupts.
 Using the

-Even though the hardware and firmware shipped with the system didn't take full
+Even though the hardware and firmware shipped with the system didn't take

-and reception could take place under interrupt control
+did.
+Serial transmission and reception could take place under interrupt control

-The three-channel timer/counter let the IBM PC tell time, at least as long as
+The three-channel timer/counter let the IBM PC tell time, at least as long

-example, the code in the BIOS that read the cassette
+functions — for example, the code in the BIOS that read the cassette

 and decide whether a 1 or a 0 had been recorded.